cockroachdb/docs/v19.2/show-ranges.md

 ---
-title: SHOW EXPERIMENTAL_RANGES
+title: SHOW RANGES
-summary: The SHOW EXPERIMENTAL_RANGES shows information about the ranges that make up a specific table's data.
+summary: The SHOW RANGES statement shows information about the ranges that make up a specific table's data.
 toc: true
-redirect_from: show-testing-ranges.html
+redirect_from: [show-testing-ranges.html, show-experimental-ranges.html]
 ---

-The `SHOW EXPERIMENTAL_RANGES` [statement](sql-statements.html) shows information about the [ranges](architecture/overview.html#glossary) that make up a specific table's data, including:
+The `SHOW RANGES` [statement](sql-statements.html) shows information about the [ranges](architecture/overview.html#glossary) that make up a specific table's data, including:

 - The start and end keys for the range(s)
 - The range ID(s)